import pandas as pd

 Exercises

-- Download daily prices for another stock market symbols of your choice from Yahoo!Finance with
+- Download daily prices for another stock market symbol of your choice from Yahoo!Finance with

 yf.download()